 Chromosome inversions and reproductive isolation in an avian hybrid zone

-The long-tailed finch (Poephila acuticauda) is endemic to the northern tropics of Australia and comprises two subspecies that differ primarily in bill color: yellow in the west and red in the east.
-These subspecies meet, mate, and produce orange-billed hybrids restricted to a narrow zone of admixture (<150km).
-I am using this hybrid zone to investigate the extent of genomic differentiation and the strength of reproductive isolation between subspecies, the genetic basis of beak color, and the contribution of inversion polymorphism on the Z chromosome to each of these processes.
+The long-tailed finch (Poephila acuticauda) is a species of songbird endemic to the northern tropics of Australia and comprises two hybridizing subspecies that differ primarily in bill color: yellow in the western ssp. acuticauda and red in the eastern ssp. hecki.
+The subspecies meet, mate, and produce orange-billed hybrids restricted to a narrow zone of admixture (<150km; Griffith and Hooper 2017).
+Intriguingly, we find that the center of primary genetic admixture between subspecies is displaced, however, some 350km to the west of this zone of bill color mixing and is mediated by inversion differences on the Z chromosome where 99.5% of genetic differences between subspecies reside (Hooper et al. 2018).
+We are using this hybrid zone to investigate the strength and basis of reproductive isolation between subspecies, the genes underlying both bill color and sperm variation, and the contribution of Z chromosome inversions to these processes.